Symmetries of Schroedinger equation with scalar and vector potentials: Introduction

+Just this problem is solved in the present paper.
+Namely, we give the complete classification of SEs with scalar and vector potentials which admit inequivalent symmetries.
+To achieve this goal we use the so called algebraic approach whose the main idea is the a priory study of the admissible algebraic structures of symmetry operators which can be admitted by the classified differential equations.
+In particular, the group classification of the considered class of differential equations can be reduced to the classification of subalgebras of the associated equivalence algebra.

+The algebraic approach presents very effective tools for solving the determining equations for coefficients of symmetry operators and make the classification results very reliable.
+Just this approach was used in the above cited papers \cite{NZ,NZ2,NN} and paper \cite{popa1} where symmetries of (1+1)--dimensional SEs with time dependent complex potentials where classified.
+However, its application can be recognized already in more old paper \cite{gan}.

+An important integral part of the {\it complete} group classification of any class of PDEs is the description of all admissible equivalence relations for this class, i.e., of such transformations of the dependent and independent variables which keep the generic form but can change the arbitrary elements of the classified equations.
+The equivalence transformations are requested for a clear description of inequivalent symmetries but also have their own application value.

-An important subproblem of our classification problem is the correct definition of equivalence relations between certain classes of the considered equations.
-We make our best to make such definition convincing and clear.
-In particular a connection between the free Schr\"odinger equation and repulsive oscillator is presented which has the exact group-theoretical meaning and is seemed to be more elegant than the known ones.
+Thus, in addition to symmetries of the SEs we were supposed to describe the equivalence relations between certain classes of them.
+We make our best to make such description in a convincing and clear manner.
+In particular a new connection between the free SE and repulsive oscillator is presented which has the exact group-theoretical meaning and is seemed to be more elegant than the known ones.
+Moreover, this connection is generalized to the extended classes of the classified equations which are invariant with respect to scaling of the independent variables.

+Summarizing, we find all inequivalent versions of SEs with scalar and vector potentials which admit symmetries w.r.t. continuous transformation groups.
+This result supplies us by the important information about the properties of one of the basic equations of quantum mechanics.
+It can be used in mathematical modeling of physical systems with a priori requested symmetry properties, in searching for the models which admit solutions in separated variables, in construction of superintegrable and exactly solvable models, etc., etc. Finally, it is a certain contribution to our general understanding of these fundamental equations.

+Let us describe the structure of the paper.
+In Introduction a short survey of the main results concerning symmetries of the (generalized) SEs is given.
+In Section 2 the analysed equation and the main notations are presented.
+In Section 3 the determining equations for symmetries and their useful algebraic consequences are deduced.
+In Section 4 we apply the classical Lie result concerning continuous groups on a line to describe the time dependence of the symmetry group generators.
+Section 5 is devoted to the description of the equivalence groupoid for the considered class of equations.
+In Sections 6 and 7 the determining equations are solved and the classification results are presented.
+Finally, in Section 8 the obtained results are discussed in more detail.